 Fanderson was formed on 20th August 1981 at Pinewood Studios under the provisional name of ‘Anderclan’.
-A meeting had been instigated by Gerry Anderson and ITC as they wanted to support a single fan club for all of Gerry’s work, and so was attended by representatives from the various clubs, publications and the Fanderson 81 convention in the hope that they could all come together as a unified club.
+An inaugural meeting had been instigated by Gerry Anderson and ITC as they wanted to support a single fan club for all of Gerry’s work, and so was attended by representatives from the various clubs, publications and the Fanderson 81 convention in the hope that they could all come together as a unified club.
 Our status as Sylvia Anderson’s official fan club was bestowed posthumously by her family in 2016.

 Fanderson is a not-for-profit organisation with a Constitution which purposely protects the form and operation of a club that has acted in the best interests of Anderson fans since 1981, yet gives scope for the change and improvement that members suggest and approve.

 Note that as, in many cases, the films and television programmes the club is concerned with were made several decades ago, our products may contain images, attitudes, phrases and references that were commonplace at the time but may not be generally acceptable today.